lokalise/fastify-extras/README.md

 > "@amplitude/analytics-types": "*"
 > ```

+Additionally, you have the option to enhance the safety and accuracy of your events and properties by wrapping your `Amplitude` instance with `AmplitudeAdapter`.

+> 📘Check [`AmplitudeAdapter.spec.ts](./lib/plugins/amplitude/amplitudePlugin.spec.ts) for a practical example

 ### UnhandledException Plugin

 This plugin provides a mechanism for handling uncaught exceptions within your Fastify application, ensuring that such exceptions are logged and reported.
 It's especially useful for capturing unforeseen exceptions and provides a controlled shutdown of the Fastify server, thereby ensuring no potential data corruption.